 When was the last time you chased fireflies in the dark or laid on your back looking for shooting stars?
 Breaking free from the sometimes-overwhelming stress of our day jobs to let loose and have fun in unexpected ways can be just what you need.

 It doesn’t have to mean going anywhere or spending a lot of money.
 Just disconnecting from your cell phones, social media and electronics can give your brain the reboot you need at the end of the week.
 When was the last time you rode a roller coaster and screamed at the top of your lungs?
 Releasing stress in healthy ways can be the difference between life and death.

-4. Living Green (and Not with Envy)
+4. Live Green For a Day (and Not with Envy)

 If you think you are being environmentally conscious, join the crowd of 79% others who are doing their part to reduce greenhouse gas emissions by taking a vacation close to home.
 While cars still contribute some greenhouse gas emissions, airplanes make up about 10% of the emissions.

 Reduce your carbon footprint in your local community and leave the car at home.
 Pack a lunch, dust off your bicycle or hiking boots and set out to find new sights just around the corner.
 Not only will you see the area from a different perspective than just through car windows as you drive by, but you will benefit from the exercise as well.